artof-ilvo/artof-ilvo.github.io/docs/source/operational-layer.rst

       }

 #.
 The :cpp:member:`Clk::clk` member of the :cpp:class:`VariableManager` class supports process execution at a fixed frequency, which is by default configured to ``20 Hz``.
 When the main loop executes more quickly the additional time is waited at the :cpp:func:`void Clk::stop()` method, otherwise the process is immediately continued.

 #.
 The :cpp:func:`void readRedisVariables()` and :cpp:func:`void writeRedisVariables()` methods perform block read and write the Redis variables described in the redis configuration file at once.
 For the :cpp:func:`void writeRedisVariables()` only the

+#.
+The :cpp:func:`void serverTick()` is a pure abstract function and is implemented in the child class.

+#.
+The :cpp:func:`void toggleHeartBeatPulse()` toggles a heartbeat boolean at a period ``500ms``.
+This heartbeat is used for the :cpp:class:`SystemManager` to monitor the health of the different real-time processes.
+The process is recovered when no pulse is detected for ``5s``.
+The heartbeat of the navigation controller is also monitored by the PLC.
+If the heartbeat does not pulse within ``2s``, the robot goes to error mode.

+#. :cpp:func:`void publishProcessingTime()` publishes the processing time to monitor if the process target frequency can be maintained.

 .. _system_manager: